Want to stand out from the crowd in an art & design school?

 Instead of being average in all, make a selection and outperform them!

-At first, I felt guilty to do not succeeding in all projects.
+At first, I felt guilty to do not succeed in all projects.

 But the day I started to set up my priorities, I performed much more on the projects I targeted!
 And my ambition also went up!